A Description of the Appraisal Process

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Central Arizona Appraisers will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Central Arizona Appraisers will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.